 Plus, "BlueJay is invisible and covert," so no one will know if they’re being tracked.
 BlueJay costs $150 per month, for a minimum of three months.

 "BlueJay is invisible and covert."

 SnapTrends is another very similar option.
-It provides basically the same service as BlueJay (using the Twitter API, not the firehose), but it’s able to identify where keywords are trending on social media.
+It provides basically the same service as BlueJay, but it’s able to identify where keywords are trending on social media.
 It then shows those trends in red on a map as hotspots.
 The point is to identify where things are happening in real time and to pinpoint a search, in the words of the FBI, "based on breaking events or emerging threats."
 SnapTrends isn’t limiting itself to police use, however; its salespeople see it as a potential tool for news organizations and even the energy industry.
 SnapTrends representatives wouldn’t give an exact price, but indicated the service was slightly more expensive than BlueJay.

 LexisNexis jumped into the ring in mid-October, at the International Association of Chiefs of Police (IACP) conference in Philadelphia, with Social Media Monitor — its version of BlueJay and SnapTrends.
 The advantage, its salespeople claim, is that the service is tacked onto LexisNexis’ other services; it adds to an already-valuable trove of useful data.
 A LexisNexis representative would not disclose how much the service costs, but he said the service uses Twitter’s firehose.
 "By entering a few search terms," a press release announces, "law enforcement personnel are provided a social canvas within minutes, adding a virtual dimension to traditional public records data."

 Providing that "social canvas" seems to be a common thread in these companies and others such as 3i:Mind, NICE, and FLIR, as reported by Rolling Stone last month.
 But a question remains: do these products serve a real purpose?